If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

-You’ll see the all the options to edit your video, like enhancing it or adding audio.
-You’re going to click on the End screen & Annotations option at the top.
+You’ll see all the options to edit your video, like enhancing it or adding audio.
+Select Editor, then Add an end screen.

 The end screen adds extra time to the end of your video where you can do two key things: promote your other videos and get people to subscribe to your channel.